pedro/gstame/README.md

 ## Future

-The command-line is just part of the problem I'd like to tackle here.

-Better than allowing developers to sync projects, I'd like to allow for real local development of Google Script using Node stubs.
+More than offering a command line tool, I'd like to enable *real* local development of Google Apps Script using Node.js stubs.

-For instance, take this typical .gs code:
+For instance, take this typical `Code.gs` file:

 ```js
 function onInstall(e) {